api-evangelist/conversations/_questions/2024-09-26-bruno-vaz-da-costa-api-architect-digital-plumber-at-rhi-magnesita.md

   - question: What does API standardization look like in your industry?
     answer: Sure.
 Well, it's kind of new in our industry.
 We are trying to use, uh, to adopt open API and we have, uh, an issue when the company buys another company.
 The acquisition It's kind of easy, but the merge it's, it's really, really hard.
 It takes months, maybe, maybe years and why?
 Because another company has some legacy applications.
 That don't speak well with our applications.
 So we are thinking about, uh, building on our standards to help the merge.
 So it's like buy in, but.
 Uh, conceptually it's like buy and, but in fact we are trying to, to build, actually to think about building a framework that will help, uh, the merge when the company decides to buy another, uh, company in the same industry.

-  - question: Why does your business leaders want to standardize APIs?
+  - question: Why do your business leaders want to standardize APIs?
     answer: It's kind of different from that because actually we wouldn't build something like that to open source.
 So we would do that to help our board to buy another company.
 Uh, in the last year they bought, I think, three companies.
 One of them is in United States.
 So the hard part is to integrate everything and manage the different applications.
 So under, under, um, unified framework will help to accelerate the merge that that's the, the, the idea basically.

   - question: Is standardization about using 3rd party APIs?